 Understanding Snowflake's Unusual Options Activity

-Shares of Snowflake (NYSE:SNOW) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $264.93.
+On Thursday, shares of Snowflake (NYSE:SNOW) saw unusual options activity.
+After the option alert, the stock price moved down to $249.71.

 - Sentiment: BEARISH